lsst-sqre/sqr-107/index.md

 - Service accounts configured for both TAP and Repertoire (May re-use existing)

 ### Phase 2: TAP_SCHEMA Update Mechanism

-**Objective:** Implement schema loading and update logic
+**Objective:** Implement schema loading and update logic in Repertoire

 **Tasks:**
-1. Verify Felis capabilities and commands
-2. Create `update-tap-schema.sh` script
+1. Create cli in Repertoire for updating TAP_SCHEMA
-3. Implement schema distribution method (Need to choose which option we want to implement first)
+2. Implement schema distribution method (Need to choose which option we want to implement first)
 4. Test schema loading in dev environment
 5. Implement validation and error handling